 As a personal project Brendan began taking photos of Dublin’s north city centre, highlighting the poverty and dire situation many of the cities residents were living in.
 These shots were taken mainly during the 1970s, leading up to the famous Gregory Deal of 1982 (at which Brendan was present, taking photographs.)

-Ronan Sheehan met Brendan during this period -Sheehan, an expert on the city, was interested in the images, and was involved at the time with Mick Rafferty, Tony Gregory and the NCCCAP.
-Ronan and Brendan subsequently produced a seminal text, The Heart of the City, which topped the bestellers list.
+Ronan Sheehan met Brendan during this period.
+An expert on the city, Sheehan was interested in the images, and was involved at the time with Mick Rafferty, Tony Gregory and the NCCCAP.
+Ronan and Brendan subsequently produced a seminal book, The Heart of the City, which topped the bestellers list.
 Published by Brandon Books, the run was small but the text is one of the most important documents of the time and place, and is still used today in academic study and schools.

-This exhibition brings together, for the first time on public view, many of Brendan’s images from that period.
-Beautifully photographed on medium format and 35mm black and white film, this exhibition presents us with images of a city crumbling, a people resilient and proud, and the efforts of some to save a community under threat.
+This exhibition brings together – for the first time on public view – many of Brendan’s images from that period.
+Beautifully photographed on medium format and 35mm black and white film, the show features images of a city crumbling, a people resilient and proud, and the efforts of some to save a community under threat.

-The exhibition will run until Jan 30th 2013.
+The exhibition must end December 13th.
 For press images and further information, contact Simon O’Connor on 01 661 1000 or simon [at] littlemuseum.ie